FHIR/sushi/README.md

 build a SUSHI project

 Options:
-  -l, --log-level <level>  specify the level of log messages: error, warn, info (default), debug -o, --out <out>          the path to the output folder -p, --preprocessed       output FSH produced by preprocessing steps -r, --require-latest     exit with error if this is not the latest version of SUSHI (default: false)
+  -l, --log-level <level>  specify the level of log messages (default: "info") (choices: "error", "warn", "info", "debug") -o, --out <out>          the path to the output folder -p, --preprocessed       output FSH produced by preprocessing steps -r, --require-latest     exit with error if this is not the latest version of SUSHI (default: false)